ndurivin/Devs-Hub/README.md

 ### Technology  Used
 * HTML - which was used to develope the structure off the pages.
 * CSS - which was used to style the User Interface.
-* JAVASCRIPT - which was used for DOM(Document Object Model) manipulation scripts and interactivity.
+* JAVASCRIPT - which was used for DOM(Document Object Model) manipulation scripts and app interactivity.

 ## Known Bugs
-* Error appending individual developer profile details to the DOM from the API.
+* There were no known bugs in developing the application as the possible challenges were addressed.

 ## License
 MIT License